Pricing: Pricing tactics

 When decision-makers have determined the broad approach to pricing (i.e., the pricing strategy), they turn their attention to pricing tactics.
 Tactical pricing decisions are shorter term prices, designed to accomplish specific short-term goals.
 The tactical approach to pricing may vary from time to time, depending on a range of internal considerations (e.g. such as the need to clear surplus inventory) or external factors (e.g. a response to competitive pricing tactics).
 Accordingly, a number of different pricing tactics may be employed in the course of a single planning period or across a single year.
 Typically line managers are given the latitude necessary to vary individual prices providing that they operate within the broad strategic approach.
 For example, some premium brands never offer discounts because the use of low prices may tarnish the brand image.
 Instead of discounting, premium brands are more likely to offer customer value through price-bundling or giveaways.

 When setting individual prices, decision-makers require a solid understanding of pricing economics, notably break-even analysis, as well as an appreciation of the psychological aspects of consumer decision-making including reservation prices, ceiling prices and floor prices.
 The marketing literature identifies literally hundreds of pricing tactics.
 It is difficult to do justice to the variety of tactics in widespread use.
 Rao and Kartono carried out a cross-cultural study to identify the pricing strategies and tactics that are most widely used.
 The following listing is largely based on their work.

 ARC/RRC pricing

 A traditional tactic used in outsourcing that uses a fixed fee for a fixed volume of services, with variations on fees for volumes above or below target thresholds.
-Charges for additional resources (“ARCs”) above the threshold are priced at rates to reflect the marginal cost of the additional production plus a reasonable profit.
-Credits (“RRCs”) granted for reduction in resources consumed or provided offer the enterprise customer some comfort, but the savings on credits tend not to be equivalent to the increased costs when paying for incremental resources in excess of the threshold.
+Charges for additional resources ("ARCs") above the threshold are priced at rates to reflect the marginal cost of the additional production plus a reasonable profit.
+Credits ("RRCs") granted for reduction in resources consumed or provided offer the enterprise customer some comfort, but the savings on credits tend not to be equivalent to the increased costs when paying for incremental resources in excess of the threshold.

+Competitive pricing

+Competitive pricing is a pricing tactic used by companies to set prices for their products or services based on the prices charged by their competitors.
+This pricing strategy involves closely monitoring the prices charged by competitors, and adjusting prices accordingly to remain competitive in the market.
+Companies may use a variety of pricing tactics to achieve this.
+Competitive pricing is not always the best pricing strategy for every company or market.